 O’Hare is both a hub for the two airlines I fly the most (American and United) and relatively close to Dayton, so I end up with a great many flights through there.

 Only my home airport and Dallas/Fort Worth (DFW) beat it for visits as of the time of this writing.
 DFW built up a commanding lead back in 2009 through 2011 where I was both flying American nearly exclusively and had the Dallas/Fort Worth area as a frequent work destination.
-O’Hare is catching up, though, now that my status is with United, and I don’t have much reason to visit the Metroplex any more.
+O’Hare got close to catching up in the mid-2010s when United operated the majority of my flights, but DFW has remained in the lead.

-Even before the flight log started, I’d been to O’Hare a number of times; I have a lot of family in the Chicago area, and we lived in the UK for a few years, so any time we came back to visit family we’d end up through there.
+Even before the flight log started, I’d been to O’Hare a number of times; I have a lot of family in the Chicago area, and we lived in the UK for a few years, so when we came back to visit family we ended up flying through ORD.

 Things I Like at O’Hare